 Total average charge is 4.98 €/MWh.
 It is a sum of Public Service Obligations (3.88 €/MWh) and costs related to the compensation of RES Units and the cost for the coverage of the Use of System charge for RES units.
-For the year 2011 the total cost for other requirements was 1.04 €/MWh which includes compensation of RES Units.
+For the year 2011 the total cost for other requirements was 1.04 €/MWh.
 The cost related to the Regulatory Authority is 0.06 €/MWh.